How to setup Prometheus Docker Monitoring

 Configure Dashboards

 Let's create our first Dashboard.
-Head over up to the Dashboard menu.
+Go to the Dashboard menu.
 First, create a new directory.
 Next, create a new Dashboard.

 Here's a quick Dashboard I put together as an example.